okjuan/virtual.book/_posts/2025-01-28-the-ginger-man.md

 > Ireland a country of toys.
 > And maybe I ought to go over to Marion on the couch.

-Soon and without warning the author whisks us into the next scene:
+Soon and without warning the author teleports us into the next scene:
 > In the bedroom, Dangerfield rubbing stockinged feet on the cold linoleum.

 I see many similarities to Cormac McCarthy's writing.